Reinforz/twitter-oauth2-blog/README.md

   );
 }
 ```
-Lets add the above code in `client\components\TwitterOauthButton.tsx`.
-Also add a twitter svg icon (from online resources like [this](https://icons8.com/icons/set/twitter)) on path `client\public\twitter.svg`.
+After adding the above code in `client\components\TwitterOauthButton.tsx`, we will add a twitter svg icon (from online resources like [this](https://icons8.com/icons/set/twitter)) on path `client\public\twitter.svg`.
-Then import the component in the homepage:
+Then we will import the component on the homepage:
 ```ts
 import { TwitterOauthButton } from "../components/TwitterOauthButton";